-- (a) Civil cases. - - (1) Filing of Certificate of Costs.
+- (a) Civil cases. - (1) Filing of Certificate of Costs.
 Within 20 days after entry of the final judgment allowing costs to the prevailing party, a certificate of costs shall be filed and copy served upon opposing counsel.
 The certificate shall be itemized.
-For witness fees, the certificate shall contain: - (A) The name of the witness; - (B) Place of residence, or the place where subpoenaed, or the place to which the witness voluntarily traveled without a subpoena to attend; - (C) The number of full days or half days the witness actually testified in court: - (D) The number of days or half days the witness traveled to and from the place of trial; - (E) The exact number of miles traveled; - (F) The manner of travel, air, railroad, bus or private vehicle; and, - (G) If common carrier transportation is used, the price of an economy fare. - (2) Objections to Certificate of Costs.
+For witness fees, the certificate shall contain: - (A) The name of the witness; - (B) Place of residence, or the place where subpoenaed, or the place to which the witness voluntarily traveled without a subpoena to attend; - (C) The number of full days or half days the witness actually testified in - (D) The number of days or half days the witness traveled to and from the place of trial; - (E) The exact number of miles traveled; - (F) The manner of travel, air, railroad, bus or private vehicle; and, - (G) If common carrier transportation is used, the price of an economy fare. - (2) Objections to Certificate of Costs.
 If no objections are served within 10 days after service of the certificate of costs, the costs shall be taxed as set forth in the certificate of costs.
 If objections are filed, the court shall consider the objections and tax costs.
-A hearing may be provided at the discretion of the court. - (3) Allowable Costs - (A) Filing fees and fees for services of process.
-(Wyo.
-Stat.
-Ann. $\S$ 18-3-608 sets forth sheriff fees.) - (B) Witness fees. - (i) Witness fees are allowed at the rate of \$30.00 per day and \$15.00 per half day necessarily spent traveling to and from the proceeding and in attendance at the proceeding.
-Mileage is allowed at the rate of \$.23 per mile, not to exceed the costs of common carrier transportation rates. - (ii) Expert witness fees shall be allowed at the rate of \$25.00 per day or such other amount as the court may allow according to the circum-
+A hearing may be provided at the discretion of the court. - (3) Allowable Costs. - (A) Filing fees, jury demand fees and fees for services of process.
+(W.S.
+18-3-608 sets forth sheriff fees.) - (B) Witness fees. - (i) Witness fees are allowed at the rate of \$30.00 per day and \$15.00 per half day necessarily spent traveling to and from the proceeding and in attendance at the proceeding.
+Mileage is allowed at the rate of \$.23 per mile, not to exceed the costs of common carrier transportation rates.